What a “Vote of No Confidence” Means in Canadian Politics

 Here’s what happens when Canada’s opposition parties decide they can’t support the government.

-After proroguing—or ending—the parliamentary session in August, Canada’s federal members of parliament reconvened on September 23rd for what’s sure to be a high-stakes session.
-It seems highly likely that members of parliament will participate in a confidence motion, which has the potential to topple Justin Trudeau’s Liberal government and trigger a federal election in the midst of a pandemic.
+After proroguing—or ending—the parliamentary session in August 2020, Canada’s federal members of parliament reconvened on September 23rd of that year for what was touted as a high-stakes session.
+It seemed highly likely that members of parliament would participate in a confidence motion, which had the potential to topple Justin Trudeau’s Liberal government and trigger a federal election in the midst of a pandemic.
+Defying political commentators’ expectations, this didn’t ultimately happen—although a vote of no confidence is always a possibility when a minority government is in power.
+Here’s how it works.

 A confidence motion asks all members of parliament to vote on whether or not they have confidence in the incumbent Prime Minister and their party.